kbase/kb_sdk/doc/kb_sdk_data_types.md

 from datetime import datetime
-from pprint import pprint, pformat import numpy as np from Bio import SeqIO from biokbase.workspace.client import Workspace as workspaceService
+from pprint import pprint, pformat import numpy as np from requests_toolbelt import MultipartEncoder from Bio import SeqIO from biokbase.workspace.client import Workspace as workspaceService from biokbase.AbstractHandle.Client import AbstractHandle as HandleService

 class <ModuleName>: